Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

-\emph{Resonant Mode Coupling.}---In order to efficiently cool the $\exb$ modes, we investigate a method for sympathetically cooling these modes by resonantly coupling them to the drumhead mode branch, which in turn is well-cooled.
-For experiments utilizing a rotating wall potential, our technique is significant in that it requires no additional time-dependent potentials to engineer couplings \cite{Brown1986,Hou2023,Hendricks2008}.
-Furthermore, our technique does not require a change to the current laser cooling setup of experiments.
+\emph{Resonant Mode Coupling.}---In order to efficiently cool the $\exb$ modes, we investigate a method for sympathetically cooling these modes by resonantly coupling them to the drumhead mode branch, which itself is well-cooled.
+For experiments utilizing a rotating wall potential, our technique is significant in that it requires no additional time-dependent potentials to engineer couplings \cite{Brown1986,Hou2023,Hendricks2008}, nor a change to current laser cooling setups.
 Instead, it relies on the observation that the frequency gap between the drumhead and $\exb$ mode branches can be tuned by changing the ion crystal rotation frequency $\omega_r$, which is a precisely controlled experimental parameter.
 In particular, this gap can be closed through an appropriate choice of $\omega_r$, which leads to a resonant enhancement of the inter-branch coupling.

 To understand this, we consider the potential energy of the ions in a non-inertial reference frame rotating with the crystal, where the total Lagrangian is time independent.
 This potential energy can be written as